AlmogVC/kaser/README.md

-# Keep Alive Service - KASSEL
+# Keep Alive SErvice Registry - KASER

 KASSEL will get "keep alive" messages from different services and will decide if they are alive or not.